-3.1.
-Does your medical school partner with community organizations to promote planetary and environmental health?
-Yes, the medical school meaningfully partners with multiple community organizations to 3 promote planetary and environmental health.
-Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
-The institution partners with community organizations, but the medical school is not part of that 1 partnership.
-0 No, there is no such meaningful community partnership.
-Score explanation: Insert explanation here.
-OHSU partners with Health Care Without Harm, which tracks and supports the school's efforts to source fair-trade, organic, sustainable, and locally grown products.
+• OHSU partners with Health Care Without Harm, which tracks and supports the school's efforts to source fair-trade, organic, sustainable, and locally grown products.
 This is institution-wide, not specific to the SOM, but the SOM is included in this sourcing.
-OHSU Students for a Sustainable Future partnered with the Oregon Chapter of Food & Water Watch to educate students about a proposed mega-dairy and promote advocacy efforts.
-Health in Harmony has a global and planetary health lecture that is a regular part of the OHSU SOM elective course on Climate Change and Human Health, but this is not directed at
+2 • Health in Harmony has a global and planetary health lecture that is a regular part of the OHSU SOM elective course on Climate Change and Human Health, but this is not directed at the community; IPE is taken by enrolled students.
+Their online module on Planetary Health is approved as a CE credit, which could be taken by the community, but it is primarily marketed to enrolled students.
 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?
-3 The medical school offers community-facing courses or events at least once every year.
-2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-0 The institution/medical school have not offered such community-facing courses or events.
+Does your institution offer community-facing courses or events regarding planetary health?
+The institution offers community-facing courses or events at least once every year.
+(3 points) The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points) The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point) The institution has not offered such community-facing courses or events.
+(0 points) Score Assigned: 1 Score explanation: